brodriguez8774/django-expanded-test-cases/docs/source/quickstart.rst

     pytest                  # Run pytest on all files that match ini definition. pytest path/to/check    # Run PyTest on a specific folder. pytest -n auto          # Run PyTest parallel, if pytest-xdist is installed.

+For additional details about configuration and setup, see the :doc:`configuration` page.

 For information on how to use this package, see the :doc:`general_usage` page.